Using the library

-When you have a library card, you may also borrow material with your driving licence or some other official identity card with a bar code (for example, a KELA/FPA card).
+When you have a library card, you may also borrow material with your driving licence or some other official identity card (for example, a KELA/FPA card).
 You can also register a parallel card to your library card (for example, a library card from another library).

 You can apply for a library card at any of our libraries with a valid photo ID (for example, a passport or a driving licence).
 You can also apply for a card online and pick it up later when you come to the library.